Censorship in Israel: Censorship of Palestinian press

-Before the Oslo Accords, Israeli police and government controlled the Palestinian territories, and with this, Israel censored the books and information Palestinians can read and output.
-By 1991, some 10,000 books had been banned, fax machines had been banned, and a number of phone lines had been cut.
-In addition, publications of anything with content considered "political significance" in the West Bank, Palestinian territory, had been prohibited, and Arab publications had been be "completely stopped".
+Before the Oslo Accords, Israeli police and government controlled the Palestinian territories, censoring access to books and information for Palestinians.
+By 1991, some 10,000 books were banned, along with fax machines, and a number of phone lines had been cut.
+In addition, publications of content considered "politically significant" in the West Bank was prohibited, and Arab publications were prevented from being distributed.